ReScience/articles/README.md

 ## Publishing a ReScience C article

+This document is intended for ReScience editors.
 Congrats on accepting a ReScience article for publication!
+If you're new at editing, this document will guide you through all the necessary steps.
 Follow the steps below to complete the metadata, submit to Zenodo, and get the final article published.

 ### What you will need to begin
 - The article metadata file (`metadata.yaml`) from the author's repository.
 At this time the metadata file should **will be missing** the article DOI, number and URL.
 This is expected and something you will fix over the coming steps.